True Wealth Review 2024 – Pros & Cons

 Overall, I am impressed by True Wealth.
 They are proposing a great investment system at a very low cost.
 And on top of that, the freedom to choose your portfolio is high!
 You can decide on your exact portfolio.
 In the long term, True Wealth is a great service for a serious investor.

-If I had to choose a Robo-Advisor, I would invest with True Wealth.
-They are the cheapest Robo-Advisor in Switzerland.
+They are among the cheapest Robo-advisors in Switzerland.
 And these low fees will make a significant difference in your returns in the long term.
-Also, the fact that you can tune the portfolio to your needs will make it good for most people.
+Furthermore, the fact that you can tune the portfolio to your needs will make it good for most people.

-Keep in mind that I do not use a Robo-Advisor myself.
+Keep in mind that I do not use a Robo-advisor.
 I invest in stocks by myself in a broker account.
-DIY investing is more complicated.
-But I pay much lower fees than with a Robo-Advisor.
+DIY investing is more complicated, but I pay much lower fees than with a Robo-advisor.
 Ultimately, it is a tradeoff, whether paying an advisor or doing it yourself.

 If you want to know how it compares with other alternatives, read my comparison of True Wealth and Selma.
 Or, if you want more information about True Wealth, read my interview with Felix Niederer, the CEO.